wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-model-driven-apps-in-powerapps/includes/5a-business-process-flows.md

 This user experience can be tailored so that people with different security roles can have an experience that best suits the work they do.

-You should wse business process flows to define a set of steps for people to follow to take them to a desired outcome.
+You should use business process flows to define a set of steps for people to follow to take them to a desired outcome.
 These steps provide a visual indicator that tells people where they are in the business process.